Caledonia (1839 brig): Aftermath

 The bodies of the other crewmen eventually washed up on the beach and were buried in Morwenstow Churchyard.
 For some 162 years the white, carved pitch-pine figurehead of the brig was preserved in the churchyard as the headstone of the ship's captain and crew.
 During that time it was subjected to occasional minor repairs and countless layers of white paint.
 In 2004 it was found that the passage of time and the often harsh Atlantic weather had taken their toll, so it was removed for a prolonged drying out process, followed by scientific paint analysis and a major restoration.
-To fund this work, an appeal called The Caledonia Conservation Fund was launched by Morwenstow Parochial Church Council.
+To fund this work, an appeal called The Caledonia Conservation Fund was launched by the Morwenstow Parochial Church Council.
 The decision was made to mount the restored figurehead within the Church, and to create a more weather-resilient replica as the grave marker for the shipwrecked sailors.
 A service of dedication for the newly installed figurehead and grave marker was held at Morwenstow Parish Church on Sunday, 7 September 2008—the 166th anniversary of the tragedy.
 It was preceded by a brief act of commemoration held at the top cliff overlooking the shipwreck site, with a piper leading the way across the fields to the Church.
 The large congregation included nine descendants of Edward Le Dain (the lone survivor), two descendants of seaman Alexander Kent (one of the victims), several Hawker descendants, enthusiasts and scholars, and many local people and holidaymakers.

 Remarkably, in 1957 a message in a bottle from one of the seamen was washed ashore between Babbacombe and Peppercombe in Devon.
 The letter, dated 15 August 1843 read: